 Are you a secret artist with no time to pursue your dream?
 Find a place, large or small, where you can create to your heart's content.
 Provide space to set up an easel, arrange your paints, pastels, or pencils, so they're convenient, keep a log nearby to record your daily accomplishments, have good lighting, and be sure that your space has a wonderful, inspiring view.
 Don't forget a grand chair to contemplate your work.
 And don't even think of taking everything down when you have to get back to the real world!
 Your private retreat will be there whenever you have time to go back.

 A cozy corner is a perfect place to do needlework.
 Using fabrics as your canvas, create works of art with threads, yarn, or appliqued items.
 Don't think that your time spent in such pursuits is time frittered away.
 You'll be creating heirlooms for future generations, and the work deserves your undivided attention.
 Have all the supplies gathered in one place and go back to them whenever you can!

 Do you love to relax by building model boats, airplanes, or furniture?
 Then your private sanctuary might be in a dedicated area of a basement or garage.
 But the space is no less important or private.
 Have everything set up so that you can go to it whenever you can get away.
 Tools arranged neatly, materials at hand, and proper lighting will make this retreat just perfect.

-While Away the Hours If You Can
+Waste Away the Hours, If You Can

 If you just like to sit back and dream or contemplate, your private retreat should inspire you to do just that.
 Great ideas have been inspired by private, uninterrupted time away from the bustle of mundane activities.
 Don't think that this time is wasted.
 In fact, you'll be refreshed and inspired to tackle whatever lies ahead.